2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 4. Click-Through Ratio (CVR): This measures the percentage of viewers who take a desired action after clicking on your ad, like making a purchase or signing up for a newsletter.
 CVRs on TikTok can vary widely depending on your offer and landing page, but aim for a CVR above 1%.

 5. Engagement Rate: This encompasses likes, comments, shares, and other interactions with your ad.
-A high engagement rate (above 5%) indicates your content is resonating with viewers and prompting interaction.
+A high engagement rate (above 5%) indicates your content resonates with viewers and prompts interaction.

-6. Hashtag Performance: Track which hashtags generate the most views and engagement for your ads.
+6. Hashtag Performance: Track which hashtags generate the most ad views and engagement.
 This helps you refine your targeting and reach a wider audience interested in your content.

 7. Follower Growth: While not a direct conversion metric, follower growth can indicate brand awareness and interest.
 Aim for steady, organic follower growth, but prioritize engagement over chasing high numbers.